 It all began when I was … oh … two or three years old.
 Dad used to make up songs and sing them to me.
 I loved those songs.
-The one I’m referring to above in italics, he made up both the melody and the lyrics.
+He made up the lyrics and the melody for the song above in italics.
 At the end when “the moon looks at me,” he would stick his tongue out and make the raspberry sound.

-I’ve sung that song many times to my little nieces and nephews over the years (since I didn’t have any of my own), and it’s always a crowd-pleaser.
+I sang that song many times to my nieces and nephews when they were little (since I didn’t have any kids of my own).
+It was always a crowd-pleaser.

-Five years ago I took a class on how to write memoirs.
+Five years ago, I took a class on how to write memoirs.
 Each week we (students) had to write a short story about a specific theme.
-One week the theme was to be about a bonding moment in childhood, another about a turning point in our lives.
-Another week about our self-image, one about becoming independent for the first time, and so on.
+One week the theme was to be about a bonding moment in childhood, another about a turning point in our lives, yet another about our self-image, and so one.

 By the time the course ended, we had to put all of our short stories together as a compilation of memoirs and give it a title.
 I titled mine, I Walk Down the Lane.

 For the last assignment, we needed to write about our goals for the future.
 I showed how I came full circle from the time Dad used to sing me those songs.
 It felt like my life had traveled on a road with many twists and turns, hoping to find myself.
 I finally discovered a place in me where I was as comfortable as when I was a child.

-Though I knew, life still had much to teach me.
-Here was how I summed up the end of my compilation of memoirs;
+Life still has much to teach me, but I summed up the end of my compilation of memoirs like this: